Federation Cliff Walk Dover Heights

 Where to eat along the Federation cliff walk

-A little further along the way, just before you enter Christianson Park it is a 200m detour to the Grumpy Baker for coffee and pastry treats.
+Just before you enter Christianson Park it is a 200m detour to the Grumpy Baker for coffee and pastry treats.

 If you can hold out to the end of the walk you might like to try the famous fish and chips on the beach from Doyles.
 Alternatively pop into the Watsons Bay Hotel for a few drinks and light meal before you make your way back to the city.